 Bad News: we don’t live in a world where everything laid on our market shelves or pictured in menus is good for us.
 In fact… the most of the food that companies shove right under our nose… is the WORST food for us to eat.
 It’s the cheapest, highest processed, most lectin-rich stuff out there!
 At least we know how to remove lectins.

 The real bummer, of course, is that those foods – the ones that are the worst for us – are often really tempting.
 And there are even foods we’re told are good for us, but they simply aren’t.

-After all, a lot of common “healthy” foods are easy to swap out … and I’ve got some substitutions that are absolutely delicious.
+After all, a lot of common “healthy” foods are easy to swap out … and theres some great substitutions that are absolutely delicious.
 Watch the video on the topic or simply keep reading:

 Peanut butter happened to be one of my personal favorites before I got on the right path with my diet.
 So let’s start there.